-See blues titans Taj Mahal and Keb’ Mo’ share the stage with an all-star band performing songs from their long-anticipated collaborative album due out May 5 on Concord Records.
+See blues titans Taj Mahal and Keb’ Mo’ share the stage with an all-star band performing songs from their long-anticipated collaborative album released May 5 on Concord Records.

 About Taj Mahal

 In September 2014, Taj Mahal was honored with what he called “one of the most powerful and wonderful things that could ever happen in my life.”
 The two-time Grammy Award-winning singer, songwriter, film composer, guitarist and multi-instrumentalist, was presented with the Lifetime Achievement for Performance Award at the 13th Annual Americana Honors & Awards.
 The honor celebrated decades of Mahal’s recording and touring during which he almost singlehandedly reshaped the definition and scope of the blues by infusing exotic sounds from the Caribbean, Africa and the South Pacific into his music.